 Neuschwanstein Castle the nineteenth-century palace is located in such an unbelievable location and it is one of the most visited castles in Germany.
 I was mesmerized by the amazing view of this castle located on a hill above the village of Hohenschwangau near Füssen in southwest Bavaria.
-The journey to the castle was easy and taking a train to Füssen is one of the option.
-At Füssen train station, there will be buses that would take you to the village of Hohenschwangau with the name of the stop known as ‘Hohenschwangau Neuschwanstein Castles’.
+The journey to the castle was easy and taking a train to Füssen is one of the options.
+Once arrived at Füssen train station, there will be buses that would take visitors to the village of Hohenschwangau with the name of the stop known as ‘Hohenschwangau Neuschwanstein Castles’.

-Upon arrival at the village, there are several options to reach the top of the castle hill.
-You could either take a steep 30-40 minutes (around 1.5 km) walk from the ticket centre to the castle, shuttle bus or a horse-drawn carriage which is a much more expensive option than taking the bus.
-I took the bus instead because it is also one of the fastest option.
+Upon arrival at the village, there were several options to reach the top of the castle hill.
+Visitors could either take a steep 30-40 minutes (around 1.5 km) walk from the ticket centre to the castle, by shuttle bus or a horse-drawn carriage which is a much more expensive option than the shuttle bus.
+Nevertheless, the bus is one of the fastest options.
 Other than the somewhat disappointing gloomy and drizzling weather during my visit, it was a great experience to see the real castle and the surrounding of it.
 However, the entrance to the castle is only by guided tour and it was a relatively short one that lasted approximately 30 minutes.
 Due to the short and rushed tour, I did not enjoy much exploring the interior of the castle.
-I would really love to see more of it especially I have travelled all the way there just for the castle!
+I am sure tourist that had travelled all the way just for this castle would wish to see more of it.
 (Year 2010)